Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Introduction

 \section{Introduction}

 Spell checking (SC) is the process of detecting and correcting spelling errors in natural human texts.
 For some languages, such as English, SC is relatively straightforward, thanks to the use of tools like the Levenshtein distance and a well-defined vocabulary.
 However, for Chinese, Chinese spell checking (CSC) is a more challenging task, due to the nature of the Chinese language.
 Chinese has a large vocabulary consisting of at least 3,500 common characters, which creates a vast search space and an unbalanced distribution of errors~\cite{ji2021spellbert}.
 Moreover, substitutions or combinations of characters can significantly alter the meaning of a Chinese sentence while still being grammatically correct.
-The CSC task, therefore, requires output that preserves the original meaning and wording as much as possible.
+The CSC task, therefore, requires requires the output to retain as much of the original meaning and wording as possible.
 Figure \ref{fig:csc_example} shows different types of errors and corresponding target characters.
-Previous work has attempted to incorporate inductive bias to model the relationship between Chinese character glyphs, phonetics, and semantics~\cite{xu2021read}.
+Previous work has attempted to incorporate inductive bias to model the relationship between Chinese character glyphs, pronunciation, and semantics~\cite{xu2021read}.

 \begin{CJK}{UTF8}{gbsn}

 \end{CJK}